swkthde/jenadevs-meetup-001-docker-party/talk/05_docker_best_practices.md

 ### Official Tips from Docker Docs [1](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices)

-- 1
-- 2
-- 3
+- Containers should be ephemeral
+- Use a .dockerignore file
+- Avoid installing unnecessary packages
+- Run only one process per container
-- 4
+- Sort multi-line arguments

 ---

 ### Tips by Michael Crosby [1](http://crosbymichael.com/dockerfile-best-practices.html) [2](http://crosbymichael.com/dockerfile-best-practices-take-2.html)

-- 1
-- 2
+- Use the build cache
-- 3
+- Use tags
+- Don't upgrade in builds
+- Use small base images
-- 4
+- Group common operatinos

-<small>Michael Crosby is a blogger, Docker and Go expert.</small>
+<small>Michael Crosby (working for Docker) is a blogger, Docker and Go expert.</small>

----

-### Tips by Jeff Lindsay [1](http://www.infoq.com/interviews/lindsay-docker)

-- 1
-- 2
-- 3
-- 4

-<small>Jeff Lindsay is the author of Dokku and many Docker related OSS projects.</small>

 ---